 I chose our program because I thought that the quality of the professors, the variety of the classes, the diversity of my classmates, and the famous NYU vibe would make this experience unique.
 I was right.

 Which has been the class you most enjoyed?
-And the one in which you learnt the most?
+And the one in which you learned the most?

 What advice would you give to future students of the program?

-I would suggest you start looking at the classes’ programs as soon as possible.
-Don’t be afraid to go and talk to the professors; they will explain to you how their classes work.
-Furthermore, I would look for an internship right at the beginning of the program.
-Our master’s is great because it can bring you to many different fields, but by the end of the day you will need to choose one precise career.
+I would look for an internship right at the beginning of the program.
+Our Program is great because it can bring you to many different fields, but by the end of the day, you will need to choose one precise career.
 I think that having more than one internship is a good idea to find out what you really love.
 Just be careful not to overcommit!
+Once you are about to graduate, start applying for jobs in March/early April, not later than that!

 What is your favorite place on campus?
 What do you like best about student life at NYU?